uswds/uswds/README.md

 **We recommend using npm to make it as straightforward as possible to install the design system and update it as we release new versions.**

 ### Install using Node and npm
-npm is a package manager for Node-based projects.
-USWDS maintains the [`@uswds/uswds` package](https://www.npmjs.com/package/uswds) that includes both the pre-compiled and compiled files. npm packages make it easy to update and install the design system from the command line.
+Use the npm package manager for Node-based projects.
+USWDS maintains the [`@uswds/uswds` package](https://www.npmjs.com/package/uswds) that includes both the pre-compiled and compiled files.
+We rely on npm packages to easily update and install the design system from the command line.

 1. Install `Node/npm`.
 Below is a link to find the install method that coincides with your operating system: